sunildhiman90/KotlinMultiplatformAuth/README.md

 If you are using Alternative Way, then you don't need to call the KMAuthInitializer.init method from web becoz we will call it from common code.

+IMP:
+Also make sure you have added your allowed origin urls in : Authorized JavaScript origins section in Google Cloud Platform Console for web auth client, Otherwise you will get this error:
+`Access blocked, Authorization error: The request is not allowed.`

+For example if you are running on localhost:8080, add this: http://localhost:8080, IN case of your production url you need to add your prod url.